baritchie/lostarascosbakeryanddeli/_products/desserts/flan-napolitan.md

 sku: Flan Napolitan
 description_markdown: Made in the bakery Flan, your choice of with or without alcohol.
 options:
-  - name: With Alcohol
+  - name: Brandy Style
     price: '4.25'
-  - name: Without Alcohol
+  - name: Original
     price: '4.00'
 ---